View from behind of line of graduates in robes

 The Careers team can offer support after graduation through resources, advice and placements.

 We recommend securing graduate careers support for after you have left Bath Spa University by signing up to the Grad Support Unit.
-Find out more about what’s on offer here.

-The Bath Spa Graduate Scheme enables you to begin your career at Bath Spa University and helps you smoothly transition into the workplace.
-You’ll be matched with a mentor and be enrolled on a structured training and development programme.
+The Bath Spa Graduate Scheme enables you to begin your career at Bath Spa University, providing you with an insight into higher education as well as ensuring a smooth transition into the workplace.

 All UK university leavers will be contacted fifteen months after graduation to complete the national Graduate Outcomes Survey.